-The Bend area has a dazzling array of amazing hikes, many of them in the Cascades Lakes area just west of town.
-This post will describe one of our favorites, a Green Lakes hike near Bend that is an epic and quintessential Cascades Lake loop hike that has a little of everything.
+The Bend, OR, area has a dazzling array of amazing hikes, many of which are located in the Cascades Lakes area just west of town.
+This post will describe one of our favorites: a Green Lakes Hike near Bend.

 The Green Lakes and Soda Creek Loop Hike Near Bend